BartJagodzinski/voteChain/README.md

 - timestamp

 </**block header**>

 But if we hash that header output will always be the same, that is why we need nonce.
-By adding nonce
+Node increments nonce until hash of block matches target.

 ![mining](img/mining.PNG)
 ![p2p](img/p2p.PNG)
 ![sendBlock](img/sendingBlock.PNG)